Insurance Coverage for ure-Na

 Medicare Advantage, PPO & HMO

-You will have to contact your medicare plan and ask how to request coverage under the Health Benefit of your Medicare plan, not the Pharmaceutical Benefit.
+You will have to contact your medicare plan and ask how to request coverage under the Medical Benefit of your Medicare plan, not the Pharmaceutical or Drug Benefit.

-To gain coverage from the Supplemental Benefit, Primary Health Related Supplemental Benefit or DME Benefit, ure-Na has to be recommended by a qualified Health Care Provider and has to be considered Medically Necessary.
+To gain coverage for ure-Na, it has to be recommended by a qualified Health Care Provider and has to be considered Medically Necessary.

-If you reach out to your insurance carrier and you speak with an agent and they state that ure-Na is not covered, ask them how to request coverage and a medical review of your request for coverage.
+If you reach out to your insurance provider and speak with an agent and they state that ure-Na is not covered, ask them how to request coverage and a medical review of your request for coverage.